MagnusOpera/PresqueYaml/README.md

 ```

 ## Deserialization
-To convert a representation model to an .net object model, use:
+To convert a representation model to a .net object model, use:
 ```ocaml
 let node = ... // representation model
 let map = YamlSerializer.Deserialize<Map<string, string>>(node)